marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 * Reddit users are incredibly skeptical of promotions, even if they're in the subreddit's interest.
 * Is anyone actually using IndieHackers?
 I'll consider myself lucky if I get more than 3 votes.
-* On Twitter and Instagram, you need some initial followers to get traction.
+* On X, Mastodon, BlueSky, and Instagram, you need some initial followers to get traction.
 I haven't found out how to do it properly on Instagram yet, but Communities on Twitter have helped me go from 0 likes to 1.
 * Hacker News is hard because your post is given only a couple minutes to gain traction.
 It's also strictly English-speaking and US-centered.
 So far, they're too serious for this app.